Wentworth Institute of Technology: Athletics

 Wentworth Institute of Technology's athletic teams are nicknamed the Leopards.
 Wentworth is a member of the NCAA Division III and participates in the Conference of New England as a non-football member.

 In 2023, Jared M. Pierce made history at Wentworth by become the first two-time All American, in Track & Field, from the university.
 He finished 8th place in the shot-put at both the Indoor and Outdoor NCAA Division III National Championships.

 The university has a total of ten sports programs.
-Men's and women's sports include basketball, cross country, lacrosse, soccer, track and field, and volleyball, while men's only include baseball, golf, and ice hockey.
-Softball is the only Women's sport at Wentworth.
+Men's and women's sports include basketball, cross country, lacrosse, soccer, track and field, and volleyball, while men's only sports include baseball, golf, and ice hockey.
+Softball is the only sport played solely by women at Wentworth.